-Emissions estimates and removals by land use changes use deforestation data as a proxy for emissions due to the lack of updated annual land use change data.
+Until SEEG 7.0, estimates of emissions and removals due to land use changes use deforestation data as a proxy for emissions due to the lack of annual and updated data on land use change.

 The MapBiomas project, another initiative of the Climate Observatory, published in 2018 annual maps of land cover and land use in Brazil from 1985 to 2017.
-Based on these, the SEEG team tested the estimates of emissions and GHG removals based on the matrices the MapBiomas maps and the emission factors of the 3rd Inventory.
+Based on them, the SEEG team tested calculating the GHG emissions and removals estimates based on the matrices transition factors derived from MapBiomas maps and the emission factors of the 3rd Inventory.